fluffy/spad/spec/draft-jennings-dispatch-spad-v0.md

 Thank you for the contributions from:
 Cullen Jennings, Alissa Cooper

-# Blueprint

-The Bluprint specification for the API is:

-{{gen/spad.apib.md}}

 # RAML

 The RAML specification for the API is:

 {{gen/spad.raml.md}}

+# Blueprint

+This will likely be dropped from future version.

+The Blueprint specification for the API is:

+{{gen/spad.apib.md}}

 # YANG

+This is very preliminary and should not be taken very seriously at this point.

 The YANG data model for the JSON is: